nishiuramakoto/vismem/README.md

 ## TODO
+1. Replace tested function names to camelCase
-1. So slow.. should be like 100x faster.
+2. So slow.. should be like 100x faster.
-2. Traces for munmap are not currently shown.
+3. Traces for munmap are not currently shown.
-3. Current Sheaf module only supports 1-dimensional space, leading to huge inefficiency.
+4. Current Sheaf module only supports 1-dimensional space, leading to huge inefficiency.
-4. --quite switch may be desired
+5. --quite switch may be desired